pietermartin/umlg/doc/markdown/umlg_inaction.md

 ##Queries

-Queries can be executed in OCL, Gremlin and in the case of Neo4j, Cypher.
+Queries can be executed in OCL, Gremlin/Groovy and in the case of Neo4j, Cypher.

 All queries are executed via UMLG's primary graph interface. `UMLG.get().executeQuery(UmlgQueryEnum umlgQueryEnum, Object contextId, String query)`